 Identify least-cost paths

-To create corridors that have the least resistance or cost for mountain lions, you will use the Cost Connectivity geoprocessing tool.
+To create corridors that have the least resistance or cost for mountain lions, you will use the Optimal Region Connections geoprocessing tool.
 This tool identifies an optimum network of least-cost paths based on contiguous cell groups of the same or similar value.
 When there are no routes through an area with suitable terrain, the routes may travel through less suitable areas—hence the name least-cost, rather than low-cost.
 The tool will use two inputs: the suitability surface that is the final output of your model so far, and the core mountain lion habitats.

 - If necessary, open your Mountain_Lion_Corridors project in ArcGIS Pro.